Last updated: August 5, 2022

-Staff will always do their best to ensure wait times to receive care are as short as possible.
-Individuals who require diagnostic imaging (e.x.
-CT scan, X-ray, MRI, ultrasound), blood work, etc. may have to wait for those services.
+Our team does their best to ensure wait times to receive care are as short as possible.
+Individuals who need diagnostic imaging (e.g. CT scan, X-ray, MRI, ultrasound), blood work and other services may need to wait for those services.

-We understand that urgent care is not pre-planned.
-However, if you are able to, you may consider bringing the following items with you to the ED:
+We understand urgent care is not pre-planned.
+However, if you are able to, please bring the following items with you to the Emergency Department:

 - Photo ID that includes your current address

 - List of your allergies and any medications that you are taking, including prescriptions or over-the-counter medications

-MGH’s Emergency Department is a proud member of and are committed to providing coordinated, consistent and high-quality care for children and youth through both our main Emergency Department and the Child and Youth Emergency Zone.
+MGH’s Emergency Department is a proud member of Kids Health Alliance and are committed to providing coordinated, consistent and high-quality care for children and youth through both our main Emergency Department and the Child and Youth Emergency Zone.